agmath/agmath.github.io/index.md

 In addition to teaching undergraduate and graduate students at Southern New Hampshire University, I have pursued various external projects.

-#### Faculty Upskilling Workshops
+#### Faculty Upskilling Communities

-I have run several summer *Faculty Upskilling* workshops here at SNHU.
+I have run several summer *Faculty Upskilling Communities* here at SNHU.
 These workshops are targeted at faculty from a variety of disciplines, spanning the humanities through the sciences.
 The two workshops I have run are below (links to the 2020 ML Workshop materials will be added at a later date).
 +  Introductory and Intermediate Data Science / Machine Learning (2020)
 +  [Foundations of Natural Language Processing](https://agmath.github.io/FacultyUpskilling/) (2021, with William Jamieson)